 Absent - Dr Krystal Bergin, Dr Anna Kalff, Dr Annie Reale, Dr Patricia Walker

-To identify better therapeutic strategies for the treatment of multiple myeloma (MM).
+To identify better therapeutic strategies and methodologies to improve the survival of multiple myeloma (MM) patients.

 Projects and Opportunities

-- Determining the mechanisms of action of de-acetylase inhibitors in MM
+- Determining the mechanisms of action of novel inhibitors (immunomodulatory drugs, proteasome inhibitors, epigenetic modifiers, beta-catenin inhibitors, RAS-MAPK) in MM

-- Evaluation of circulating free nucleic acids in myeloma dysregulation and role in MM
+- Evaluation of circulating cell-free DNA and extracellular RNA in tumour genome characterisation and therapeutic monitoring in MM

-- Loss of MM cell CD45 expression as a model of disease progression
+- Exploration of MYC oncogene as a driver of disease progression in MM

 For current project opportunity descriptions please visit our honours page.